baasbox/docs/source/index.md

 <script src="../baasbox.js"></script>
 ```

-The jQuery cookie plugin, needed to save authentication tokens, is already included at the top of the `baasbox.js` file.
+The jQuery cookie plugin, which you need to save authentication tokens, is already included at the top of the `baasbox.js` file.
 The SDK also supports [Zepto](http://zeptojs.com/).

 #### Pass-through API

-For any non implemented API you can use jQuery [$.ajax](http://api.jquery.com/jquery.ajax/) interface.
+For any non-implemented API you can use the jQuery [$.ajax](http://api.jquery.com/jquery.ajax/) interface.

 # API